 Children with ID should receive educational experiences that are appropriate for their learning needs.
 These involve availability and provision of necessary support services and supplementary aids for both the children as well as their teachers, within mainstream or special schools depending on the degree of adaptation required.
 Some special schools also provide residential placement.
 Some children with ID may need to employ assistive devices to support their communication, environmental control, mobility and activities of daily living.
 These devices also make it easier for the children to learn new concepts and to acquire information.
 Children with complex communication disorders may benefit from augmentative and alternative communication systems such as picture communication devices and electronic communication appliances.

 The Social Welfare Department provides special preschool training to children with special needs.
-These are provided through early education training centres, integrated programmes within child care centres and special child care centres.
+These are provided through early education and training centres, integrated programmes in Kingergarten-cum-Child Care Centre, On-site Preschool Rehabilitation Services and special child care centres.

 For primary school placement, those functioning at the higher end of mild ID may consider inclusive education in mainstream schools with intensive remedial support.
 Other children with ID will benefit from attending special schools where there are tailored and individualized programmes and facilities to meet their developmental and educational needs.
 School placement and selection will depend on severity levels and other developmental and psychosocial factors.
 Some special schools also provide residential care to meet the training and social needs of students and their families.